 The hepatitis C virus, contracted through a tainted blood transfusion, dirty needles, or even the unclean razor of a roadside barber, currently infects an estimated 175 million people.

-Melanoma is the deadliest form of skin cancer, and unlike most cancers it is becoming more and more common.
-Yet it is also one of the most preventable cancers.[more]
+Melanoma is the deadliest form of skin cancer, yet it is also one of the most preventable cancers.